Things To See and Do

 Queen Mother's Garden

 The Queen Mother was Lord Warden for 23 years, and this contemporary garden was created in honour of her 95th birthday.
-The Queen Mother declared, "I have been given many flowers before, but never a garden."
-2017 marked the 20th anniversary of the gardens’ creation by famous designer Penelope Hobhouse.
+The Queen Mother declared, "I have been given many presents before, but never a garden."

-Nearby, the rest of the gardens have plenty more to offer.
+Nearby, the gardens have plenty more to offer.
 Explore the mature trees of the woodland walk, a haven for spring snowdrops, and autumn leaves.
-On the Oval Lawn, take time to read a book, or play with giant garden games in the summer.
+On the Oval Lawn, take time to read a book, or play with the new giant garden games in the summer.

 Lord Warden's Tea Room